 Reproductive Health Female Volunteer, Gatlang, northern Nepal

-Led by the International Planned Parenthood Federation, the consortium is comprised of Frontline AIDS, Internews, the London School of Hygiene & Tropical Medicine, Women’s Refugee Commission and The Open University.
+The consortium was led by the International Planned Parenthood Federation (IPPF) and included Frontline AIDS, Internews, the London School of Hygiene & Tropical Medicine and the Women’s Refugee Commission.

 To read more about the approach the consortium took and the role the OU played, including links to free learning resources and academic articles follow the link below: